charlie-foxtrot/RTLSDR-Airband/README.md

  * Turbo overclock setting recommended on RPi V1 when using 2 dongles (no overclocking is necessary on RPi V2)

+### Other ARMv7-based platforms
+ * FFT using main CPU
+ * Tested on Cubieboard1 - ~50% CPU when using 1 dongle

 Demo
 ---------------------
 ![Demo (Windows version)](demo.png?raw=true)